Butter Cookies Dipped in Chocolate

 9. Dip cookies one at a time in the chocolate until desired covered.

 10. Place in freezer for 10-20 minutes to solidify.

 How To Make Gluten Free Butter Cookies (Almond Flour) - Step By Step

 - Preheat oven to 350 degrees F and line a baking sheet with parchment paper.

-- In a bowl, combine 1 cup of almond flour, 1/2 cup of powdered sugar and 1 tsp vanilla and mix well:
+- In a bowl, combine 1 cup of almond flour, ½ cup of powdered sugar and 1 teaspoon vanilla and mix well:

-With your hands, add the 3 Tbsp of butter to the mixture and combine thoroughly:
+With your hands, add the 3 tablespoon of butter to the mixture and combine thoroughly:

 - Roll dough into 8 inch balls and place on cookie sheet at least 2 inches apart.
 The cookies will expand slightly when cooking.